23 Writing Tips For Bloggers Who Think They Can’t Write!

 15) Talk directly to the reader

 Use words such as “you,” “we,” and “I” to make it clear that you are talking to the reader.

 Readers will be more attentive when you’re talking directly to them about their issues.

 Remember, if it is boring for you, it will be boring for your reader!

 16) Edit it again!

 I am not a naturally talented writer.

-Writing is getting easier, but it is still very much work.
+Writing is getting easier, but it is still hard work.

 It is not usual to write one day, edit it on the second day and then further edit it on the third day.

-With each edit I usually remove words, even sometimes entire paragraphs!
+With each edit I remove words, sometimes even entire paragraphs!

-The point of every edit is to make it easier and easier for your reader to read.
+The point of every edit is to make it easier for your reader to understand.

-Not every writer needs to edit this much – some can even write perfect in one go.
+Not every writer needs to edit this much – some get it right on the first attempt!